Computation of lattice isomorphisms and the integral matrix similarity problem

-A number of articles have considered $\pisomorphic$, $\ppip$ or closely related problems in special cases, including \cite{MR4136552}, \cite{BJ11}, \cite{BW09}, \cite{BJ08}, \cite{bley-endres} and \cite{Bley1997}.
-Apart from \cite{bley-endres} (which only applies in the case that $A$ is commutative and semisimple) and \cite{BW09} (which only applies to group rings $\mathcal{O}_{K}[G]$ where $G$ is a finite group, and only decides whether two lattices are both locally free and stably isomorphic), all of these approaches involve a very expensive enumeration step, which in many cases renders the algorithm impractical.
+A number of articles have considered $\pisomorphic$, $\ppip$ or closely related problems in special cases.
+In particular, \cite{bley-endres} applies in the case that $A$ is commutative and semisimple; \cite{BW09} applies to group rings $\mathcal{O}_{K}[G]$ where $G$ is a finite group, but only decides whether two lattices are both locally free and stably isomorphic; and \cite{MR2467859,Kirschmer2010,MR3240815} apply to maximal or Eichler orders in quaternion algebras.
+The series of articles \cite{Bley1997, BJ08, BJ11, MR4136552} consider progressively more general situations, culminating in a solution to $\pisomorphic$ when $A$ is semisimple, but they all involve a very expensive enumeration step, which in many cases renders the algorithm impractical.
 We refer the reader to the introduction of \cite{MR4136552} for a more detailed overview.
 By contrast, Algorithm~\ref{alg:main} replaces this enumeration step by a new method combining results of \cite{bley-boltje, BW09} with an idea of Husert \cite{Hus17}.

 The original motivation for the study of these problems comes from the Galois module structure of rings of integers.
 Let $L/K$ be a finite Galois extension of number fields and let $G=\Gal(L/K)$.
 An interesting but difficult problem is to determine whether $\mathcal{O}_{L}$ is free over its so-called associated order $\mathcal{A}_{L/K} = \{ \alpha \in K[G] \mid \alpha\mathcal{O}_{L} \subseteq \mathcal{O}_{L} \}$, and if so, to determine an explicit generator.
 We refer the reader to \S \ref{sec:GMS} and to the introduction of \cite{MR4136552} for a more detailed overview of this question and related problems.